evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 The standard headlights use LED technology.
 ## Advanced driver assistance systems

-The Tesla Model S has several standard and optional driver assistance systems for better safety and comfort.
+The Tesla Model S has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems